Eshuwu/selenium-automated-facebook-scraper/README.md

 1. download the webdriver and in the 16th line replace it with your driver's location
 2. download all the required modules in the project's directory itself
-3. make sure to make an account on jsonbin.io and replace it with your key at 19th line 4.In the 24-25th line replace with the path of where you want to store yopur excel file.
+3. make sure to make an account on jsonbin.io and replace it with your key at 19th line
+4. In the 24-25th line replace with the path of where you want to store yopur excel file.
-5.Youre good to run the script,just make sure during the process none of the CSV files or the json bin is running.
+5. Youre good to run the script,just make sure during the process none of the CSV files or the json bin is running.